OrCa Explorer

 A broad set of activities aimed at improving the skills, knowledge, and capabilities of the workforce to meet economic and organisational needs.

-The systematic process of anticipating future workforce needs by analysing trends, engaging stakeholders, and developing forward-looking occupational and capability profiles.
-The core activity of the Workforce Foresighting Hub.
+The structured and systematic process of anticipating future organisational and workforce needs by analysing emerging trends, convening expert groups, and engaging subject‑matter specialists to interpret signals of change.
+It produces forward‑looking occupational and capability profiles.

 The process of analysing, forecasting, and planning workforce supply and demand to ensure an organisation has the capabilities it needs to achieve its objectives.